aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.generation/barcodeparameters/_index.md

 ```

 x-dimension is the smallest width of the unit of BarCode bars or spaces.
 Increase this will increase the whole barcode image width.
-Ignored if  AutoSizeMode  property is set to AutoSizeMode.Nearest or AutoSizeMode.Interpolation.
+Ignored if  BaseGenerationParameters.AutoSizeMode  property is set to AutoSizeMode.Nearest or AutoSizeMode.Interpolation.

 **Returns:**
 [Unit](../../com.aspose.barcode.generation/unit)